Radib-BK/task-management-system/README.md

 ## Conclusion
 This Task Management System serves as a practical example of how design patterns can be utilized in a real-world application.
 It provides a solid foundation for understanding OOP principles and design patterns in Java.

+## Note
+This is an in-memory application without persistent storage.
+All tasks are lost when the program exits.